Reviewed by Aaron Horn, LMFT

 Depression And Eating Disorders

 Those who are depressed have a negative outlook on the world and their self-worth.
-This can easily lead to an eating disorder as an unhealthy coping mechanism for eating too much or too little and spending time fixating on food.
+This can easily lead to an eating disorder as an unhealthy coping mechanism by eating too much or too little and spending time fixating on food.
 Remember: there is no exact cause of an eating disorder, and everyone is different.
-However, depression is one of the most common mood disorders to occur with an eating disorder.
+However, depression is one of the most common mood disorders to co-occur with an eating disorder.